Understanding The Power Of A SIPOC Diagram

 2. Gather Stakeholders: Bring together all the stakeholders involved in the process, including suppliers, process owners, and customers.
 Ensure representation from different departments to gain diverse perspectives.

-5. Map the Process Steps: Break down the process into its individual steps and activities.
+5. Map the Process Steps: Break down the process into its steps and activities.
 Use a flowchart or process mapping technique to visualize the sequence of actions.

 7. Identify the Customers: Identify the recipients or end-users of the outputs.
 Determine their specific requirements or expectations and list them in the “Customers” column of the SIPOC diagram.